Employee Transfer: Synopsis

-Jim meets Pam in New York for lunch with his brothers, Tom (Blake Robbins) and Pete (Tug Coker).
+Jim meets Pam in New York for lunch with his brothers, Tom and Pete.
 Pam, Tom, and Pete arrive early to discuss a prank Pam wants to play on Jim that involves her engagement ring.
 Tom and Pete, however, think of playing a prank which detriments her interest in art.
 When Jim arrives, Tom and Pete begin mocking Pam's interest in art, and Jim continuously comes to her defense.
 When the argument becomes heated, Tom and Pete reveal it was a prank, and Jim and Pam stare awkwardly at each other.
 Later, when Jim and Pam are walking outside of the restaurant, Pam explains her original idea for the prank, which Jim appreciates much more than his brothers' idea.
 Moments later, Jim receives a text message from his brothers stating their approval of Pam and welcoming her to the family.

-In Scranton, Dwight comes in wearing a Cornell sweatshirt, which irritates Andy Bernard (Ed Helms), who thinks Dwight is mocking him.
+In Scranton, Dwight comes in wearing a Cornell sweatshirt, which irritates Andy Bernard, who thinks Dwight is mocking him.
 Dwight tells him that he is going to apply to Cornell, and installs a Cornell pennant and a Cornell mascot bobblehead in his area.
-Dwight privately reveals to the camera that though he is indeed applying, he is only doing so to mock Andy, jealous of his engagement to Angela Martin (Angela Kinsey).
+Dwight privately reveals to the camera that though he is indeed applying, he is only doing so to mock Andy, jealous of his engagement to Angela Martin.
 In retaliation, Andy calls the university and is given permission to give Dwight his interview for admission.
 Andy has no intention of allowing Dwight to pass, and during the interview, Dwight notices inconsistencies with Andy's questions (such as asking who was Cornell's 8th president, which Dwight answers correctly as Dale R. Corson, but Andy replies with Cornell's 7th president James A. Perkins).
 He writes down critiques of Andy's interviewing skills, which he tells him he is going to send to the university.
 Dwight and Andy record numerous insults, culminating with Dwight saying he will apply to the "vastly superior Dartmouth".
 After a heated physical struggle with the conference room table, Andy gives up.
 The next day, Andy comes into the office in overalls, a farmer's hat, and a basket of beets, saying he is starting his own beet farm, in an attempt to mock Dwight.
 Dwight, however, is quick to point out Andy's lack of knowledge of beets.